 When they discovered Christie’s husband’s condition was terminal, they determined she would need additional help.
 A doctor suggested acquiring services from a nursing facility to come to the home and do daily care.
 A woman comes to Christie’s home every day to help with bathing, doing hair, and brushing teeth.
 Christie says with pride, “My children may have difficulties, but we have no cavities.”

 Three days a week, a friend comes to the house for two to four hours to help with schoolwork.
 They do schooling all the time.
 Children with Down syndrome tend to forget things they’ve learned so parents must reinforce what the children have learned.

-You Can Live a Normal Life with a Special Needs Child
+You Can Live a Normal Life with a Child with Disabilities

 Having children in wheelchairs, wearing diapers, having G-tubes, or using oxygen, this family keeps busy.
 Three times a week they go to the gym and participate in classes or activities.
 They serve their church by doing volunteer work once a week.
 In the fall and spring, they play on a softball team where Christie is the head coach.
 This family will even go to movies or out to eat.